Here's just a sample of the clients Janet has worked with in recent years

 The New Zealand Deafness Notification Database collects information about the number and characteristics of newly diagnosed hearing losses among children and young people.
 This original database operated from 1982-2005 but in 2006 no data was being collected.
 In 2009, Janet restarted the database, with the support of the Audiological Society, designing a new online approach for collecting notifications, and now this database is again being supported by the Ministry of Health.

 The purpose of this project was to advocate for the establishment of a nationwide programme which would screen babies for hearing loss.
-This programme was implemented around the country from 2008, including all district health boards by 2012.
-Janet managed Project HIEDI from 2002 to 2011.
+This programme was implemented around the country from 2008, including all areas of New Zealand by 2012.
+Janet managed Project HIEDI from 2002 to 2011, with an amazing Steering Team guiding the project’s development.

 "I am extraordinarily satisfied with the work Janet has provided.
 The quality is very high…and I would not hesitate for a millisecond to recommend her for any project management position."